raghu19991/textExercise/README.md

 # Description
 This repo contains 1 Web and 2 API automated tests of TradeMe sandbox env.
 The tests are written in Java using BDD format(serenity-BDD) and RestAssured for API.
+Feature files @ *src/resources/features*
+StepDefinitions+IndividualSteps+TestRunner @ src/test/java/com/trademe/automation/
+Webdriver @ src/resources/webdriver/windows

 ## Pre-Requisites:
 1)Java 1.8 or higher